-The Abbaye of la Cambre’s attractive main courtyard, with its abbey lodgings flanked by corner pavilions and outbuildings arranged along a semicircular plan, forms a very harmonious 18C ensemble, born of the desire of the abbesses to recreate the atmosphere of their family châteaux.
+The Abbaye of la Cambre’s attractive main courtyard, with its abbey lodgings flanked by corner pavilions and outbuildings arranged along a semicircular plan, forms a very harmonious 18th century ensemble, born of the desire of the abbesses to recreate the atmosphere of their family châteaux.
 The community usually consisted of about 100 women, many from families of high nobility in the duchy.
 Avenue de Mot overlooking the abbey provides the best view of the French-style terraced gardens.
 They were designed in about 1720 and restored in 1930.
 They are very restful, particularly on summer evenings when the illuminations are very attractive.

 Location of the Abbaye de la Cambre: